vipin10100001/Crud-Application/README.md

 # Crud-Application
-A Crud application made in Next js and MongoDB
+A Crud application made in Next js and MongoDB.